Roosendaal: Sports

 The leading football team of Roosendaal is RBC.
+RBC plays in the Derde Divisie (Fourth Division) of Dutch football.
+Other known Dutch football clubs are Alliance, DVO '60, BSC, HSC '28, RKVV Rimboe, RKSV Cluzona, RKVV NSV and RKVV Roosendaal.

 Military

 The Korps Commandotroepen have their headquarters and main garrison, the Engelbrecht van Nassaukazerne, in Roosendaal.
 The Royal Marechaussee used to have a brigade in the city.
 The first brigade was placed in the city on 16 July 1818 and was disbanded on 1 March 1943.
 On 2 September 1946 the brigade returned to the city, to be disbanded again on 1 September 1989.
 The Marechaussee would keep a small office on the railway station, due to the station being one of few to directly lead into Belgium.